-Data collected in 2021 indicate slight water-quality changes for most wells.
-Table 3.3.1.1.1 summarizes water-quality trends over the past few years; as noted in previous reports, the status of water from well B changed with respect to DEQ-7 criteria because EPA changed the arsenic human health standard from 18 μg/L to 10 μg/L. Arsenic and radium were the only DEQ-7 standards exceeded in water from the bedrock wells (excluding well F, where arsenic and strontium exceed DEQ-7 criteria and well J, where arsenic, cadmium, lead, nickel, strontium, uranium, and zinc all exceed DEQ-7 criteria).
-Water from four of the wells have pH levels below the recommended limit of 6.5.
+Data collected in 2022 indicated slight water-quality changes for most wells.
+Table 3.3.1.1.1 summarizes water-quality trends over the past few years; as noted in previous reports, the status of water from well B changed with respect to DEQ-7 criteria because EPA changed the arsenic human health standard from 18 $\mu$ g/L to 10 $\mu$ g/L. Arsenic and radium routinely exceed DEQ-7 standards in water from a majority of the bedrock wells (well J exceeded DEQ-7 criteria for: arsenic, cadmium, lead, nickel, strontium, uranium, and zinc).
+Water from four of the wells had pH levels below the recommended limit of 6.5.
 Complete sample results for the bedrock wells are available from the GWIC website at the following location: